-The goal of this section is to make suggestions on modifications and future improvements to the RSM, including suggestions for improved computational methods, and future model-expansion ideas.
+The goal of this section is to suggest modifications and future improvements to the RSM, including suggestions for improved computational methods and future model-expansion ideas.

-With such a large number of canals in South Florida, and given the long simulation period, both rainfall and ET should be considered in the canal water balance.
+With such a large number of canals in South Florida, and given the long simulation period, both rainfall and ET should be included in the canal water balance.
 This is simple to implement, and it should improve model accuracy slightly.
-The necessity of implementing rainfall and ET in the canal water balance certainly increases as the model domain size decreases yielding increased resolution, which is likely in future applications of the generic RSM.
+The necessity of implementing rainfall and ET in the canal water balance certainly increases as the model domain size decreases yielding increased resolution.
+This is likely in future applications of the generic RSM.

-If an objective of the RSM is to simulate the extent of surface flooding, consideration should be given to using a GIS model component to give better resolution of the spatial distribution of water on the land surface.
-The water-surface elevation calculated for each cell using the RSM model could be combined with a more detailed sub-cell GIS land-surface elevation coverage to yield more refined estimates of the spatial extent of flooding.
+If an objective of the RSM is to simulate the extent of surface flooding, consideration should be given to using a GIS model component to improve spatial resolution of the distribution of water on the land surface.
+The water-surface elevation calculated for each cell by the RSM could be combined with more detailed sub-cell GIS land-surface elevation coverage to refine estimates of the spatial extent of flooding.

 The RSM solves all equations for regional flow simultaneously.
-Formulation of the surface-water, ground-water, and canal-flow equations for coupled-matrix solution forces the simulation to be conducted at a unique time step for all waterbodies within the system.
-Ideally, flow conditions in the most dynamic waterbody of the system should govern the chosen time step.
-Otherwise, unnecessary flow computations might be carried out in the other waterbodies, e.g., ground-water flow solutions are typically required much less frequently (daily stress periods) than surface-water flow solutions (hourly or smaller time steps).
+The formulation of the surface-water, ground-water, and canal-flow equations into a coupled-matrix solution forces the simulation to be conducted at a unique time step for all waterbodies within the system.
+Ideally, flow conditions in the most dynamic waterbody should govern the choice of time step.
+Otherwise, unnecessary flow computations might be carried out for other waterbodies.
+For instance, ground-water flow solutions are typically required much less frequently (daily stress periods) than surface-water flow solutions (hourly or smaller time steps).
 Given that reduced computational run time is a high priority issue for RSM development, decoupling the ground-water and surface-water solutions could be advantageous.
-The RSM model developers assert that, at present, the use of a fast efficient sparse matrix solver diminishes the significance of excessive computations associated with imposition of a common time step for coupled solution of overland and ground-water flow equations.
-However, RSM model developers note that decoupling techniques might be considered in the future should excessive computation times become an issue.
+The RSM model developers assert that, at present, the use of an efficient sparse matrix solver diminishes the impact of excessive computations.
+However, RSM model developers note that decoupling techniques might be considered should excessive computation times become an issue in the future.

-Consideration should be given to making the time step in the RSM dynamically variable during the simulation.
+Consideration should be given to making the time step dynamically variable.
 It is more computationally efficient and accurate to adjust the simulation time step dynamically to closely match the flow conditions.
-For example, longer time steps ($\Delta t > 24$ hours) in dry seasons and shorter time steps in wet seasons ($\Delta t < 24$ hours) and during periods of extreme weather, flow, and control events should be considered.
-During the Interactive Workshop, District model developers stated that dynamic time stepping was used in the RSM before a recent change in the matrix solver.
-The model developers indicated that dynamic time stepping might need to be reimplemented (refer to Meeting Notes of 5:13 PM June 22, 2005).
+For example, it might make sense to use longer time steps ( $\Delta t > 24$ hours) in dry seasons and shorter time steps in wet seasons ( $\Delta t < 24$ hours) and during periods of extreme weather, flow, and control events.
+During the Interactive

+Workshop, SFWMD model developers stated that dynamic time stepping was used in the RSM before a recent change in the matrix solver.
+The model developers indicated that dynamic time stepping might need to be re-implemented (refer to Meeting Notes of 5:13 PM June 22, 2005).

-Other numerical enhancements that can be considered in future developments of the RSM include sub-timing and domain decomposition.
+Other numerical enhancements to be considered for future development of the RSM include sub-timing and domain decomposition.
 Sub-timing has been described in Bhallamudi et al. (2003) for subsurface flow and transport simulation.
 The objective of sub-timing is, for a single global time step, to take smaller time steps for regions of the domain where flow processes are faster (say the surface) and larger time steps for slow flow regions (for example, the subsurface).
-Domain decomposition is another technique that becomes attractive for large-scale simulations of coupled surface and subsurface flows that potentially require very large simulation times.
-It consists of splitting the total flow domain into several pieces or sub-domains, for example using the boundaries of sub-watersheds, solving for flow for each sub-domain individually, and then linking all sub-domains using an iterative approach.
+Domain decomposition is also attractive for large-scale simulations of coupled surface and subsurface flows that potentially require very long simulation times.
+It consists of splitting the total flow domain into several pieces or sub-domains (sub-watersheds, for example), solving for flow in each sub-domain individually, and then iteratively linking all sub-domains.